-As Madras had been the oldest of the more

-important settlements of the Company, we naturally find the earliest schools established in that city.
+As Madras had been the first of the more important settlements of the Company, we naturally find the earliest schools established in that city.
 The first of them was known as Pringle's school.
 Set up in 1673, in 1692 it was placed under the supervision of the chaplain stationed at Madras.
 It was followed in 1698 by Lewis's Free School.
 In 1715 Stevenson founded St. Mary's Charity School.
 It developed into St. Mary's School, and was adopted by the East India Company, who later on brought out from England Samuel Staveley to be its head master.
-The school house was destroyed during the siege of Madras in 1758-59, and after moving more than once to other quarters it was located in Black Town, and built on a site provided by the East India
+The school house was destroyed during the siege of Madras in 1758-59, and after moving more than once to other quarters it was located in Black Town, and built on a site provided by the East India Company.

-Company.

 On the other side of the Peninsula, the Rev. Richard Cobb (1719) established a charity school in Bombay.
-In 1731 the Rev. Jervice Bellamy (who perished in the Black Hole) opened the Charity School on to which in 1750 was grafted the Calcutta Free School. benefitted from the damages paid by Siraj-ud-Doulah for sacking Calcutta in 1756.
-In 1758 Zachariah Kiernander, who had been invited by Clive from Madras to Calcutta, set on foot another charity school, which in 1789 merged into the Boys and Girls' Free Meanwhile in 1772 the German missionary, Schwartz, had opened schools at Trichinopoly and Tanjore, while the Society for the Promotion of Christian Knowledge had taken like action at Vepery and Cuddalore, and Fabricius at Vellore.
-In 1783 on the initiative of Major William Kirkpatrick the Upper and Lower Orphan Asylums were opened at Howrah, whence they were later on transferred to Calcutta.
+In 1731 the Rev. Jervis Bellamy (who perished in the Black Hole) opened the Charity School on to which in 1750 was grafted the Calcutta Free School.
+Eight years later, in 1758, Zachariah Kiernander, who had been invited by Clive from Madras to Calcutta, set on foot another charity school, which in 1789 merged into the Boys' and Girls' Free School.
+It benefitted from the damages paid by Sirajud-Doulah for sacking Calcutta in 1756.
+In 1772 the German missionary, Schwartz, had opened schools at Trichinopoly and Tanjore, while the Society for the Promotion of Christian Knowledge had taken like action at Vepery and Cuddalore, and Fabricius at Vellore.
+In 1783 on the initiative of Major William Kirkpatrick the Upper and Lower Orphan Asylums were opened at Howrah," whence they were later on transferred to Calcutta.
 In 1787 through the exertions of Lady Campbell, wife of the Governor of Madras, similar orphanages were established in that city.
-It was in the Madras Asylums that John Bell acquired such celebrity from his pupil-teacher system, that on his death in England he was buried in Westminster Abbey.
+It was in the Madras Asylums that John Bell acquired such selebrity from his pupil-teacher system, that on his death in England he was buried in Westminster Abbey.

 Numerous private schools sprang up in Calcutta.
-For boys there were Archer's School. the Dhurrumtollah Academy of Drummond a Scotch dominie, Farrell's Seminary, Ardwise's Calcutta Academy, schools belonging to Halifax, Lindstedt, Draper, Martin Bowles, Sherbourne, Dr. Yates, Furley in Park Street, Holmes in Cossipore, Gaynard in Meridith Buildings, Statham's Academy first in Dhurrumtollah, and later in Howrah.
+For boys there were Archer's School, the Dhurrumtollah Academy of Drummond, Farrell's Seminary, Ardwise's Calcutta Academy, schools belonging to Halifax, Lindstedt, Draper, Martin Bowles, Sherbourne, Dr. Yates, Furley in Park Street, Holmes in Cossipore, Gaynard in Meridith Buildings, Statham's Academy, first in Dhurrumtollah, and later in Howrah.
 In 1823 the Parental Academy was started, and from it in 1836 separated out the Calcutta High (or Grammar) School, which to-day survives as St. Paul's School, Darjeeling.
-St. Xavier's College was established in 1834, and La Martiniere College in 1836.
+La Martiniere College was established in 1836, and St. Xavier's College in 1834.
 Most of these schools received Indians of the better class.
 Dwarkanath Tagore and Raja Romanath Tagore were pupils of Sherbourne's school.
-Derozio was a day scholar at Drummond's Academy in Dhurrumtollah

-Street.
-There was also a supply of schools for girls-Mrs. Hedges, Mrs, Pitts, Mrs. Savage, Mrs. Durrel (in Clive Street), Mrs. Copeland, Mrs. Lawson, and Mrs. Payne (Dacre Lane).
-Mrs. Middleton had a school at Dinapur, and Mrs. Carey one at Serampore.
-Mixed schools existed at Chinsurah (Mr. Vogel's) and at

-Calcutta (Mr. John Stansbarrow's).
+Derozio was a day scholar at Drummond's Academy, located in the premises where this book is printed.
+There was also a plentiful supply of schools for girls-Mrs. Hedges, Mrs. Pitts, Mrs. Savage, Mrs. Durrell (in Clive Street), Mrs. Copeland, Mrs. Lawson, and Mrs. Payne (Dacre Lane), Mrs. Middleton had a school at Dinapore, and Mrs. Carey one at Serampore.
+Mixed schools existed at Chinsurah (Mr. Vogel's) and at Calcutta (Mr. John Stansbarrow's).